RyotaAmano/ksvd/README.md

 About
 ----------------------------------
 This is a k-svd implementation written in Python.
-*This k-svd uses OMP(Othogonal Matching Pursuit to estimate sparse coefficients and Approximate svd to estimate dictionary more quickly than normal method.
+This k-svd uses OMP(Othogonal Matching Pursuit) to estimate sparse coefficients and Approximate svd to estimate dictionary more quickly than normal method.

 Feature
 ----------------------------------
-Approximate k-svd (Default)
+*Approximate k-svd (Default)
-normal k-svd (using np.linalg.svd)
+*Normal k-svd (using np.linalg.svd)

 Usage